tasiasav2022/A-program-for-prediction-of-Free-Gibs-energy-of-solvation/README.md

-# A-program-for-prediction-of-Free-Gibs-energy-of-solvation
+# A program for prediction of Free Gibbs energy of solvation
-Program that predicts Free Gibs energy of solvation for organic molecules, using SMILES inputs for solutes.
+Program that predicts Gibbs free energy of solvation for organic molecules, using SMILES inputs for solutes.